Machine Learning Construction: implications to cybersecurity

-The regression function (\ref{eq1}) is estimated in the $K$-nearest neighbor approach by:
+The regression function (\ref{eq1}) is estimated in the KNN approach by:

-where $N_{k}(x)$ is the set consisting of the nearest $k$ points to the point $x$.
-So in the case of regression, this technique approximates the conditional mean, i.e., the regression function that gives minimum risk, by local averaging for the response $Y$.
+where $N_{K}(x)$ is the set consisting of the nearest $K$ points to the point $x$.
+In words, this technique approximates the conditional mean, i.e., the regression function that gives minimum risk, by local averaging the response $Y$.

 In the case of classification, the posterior probability is estimated by:

 and $I$ is the indicator function defined by: